There aren’t many non-existent titles that have been talked about as much as Skate 4.

 Indeed, fans of the series have not given up hope of seeing a sequel to the EA-published series, whose last release came in 2010 with Skate 3.

-This hope was piqued most recently when Daniel Lingen, a community engagement representative at EA, tweeted a message simply reading “#Skate4,” leading to widespread speculation that an announcement was in the pipeline.
+This hope was piqued most recently when Daniel Lingen, a community engagement representative at EA, tweeted out a message simply reading “#Skate4”, leading to widespread speculation that an announcement was in the pipeline.

-Along with this, there are three compelling pieces of evidence that do not bode well for a sequel, all of which revolve around the year 2013, a year which marked a sea change in EA’s corporate policy.
+Along with this, there are three compelling pieces of evidence that do not bode well for a sequel, all of which revolve around 2013, a year which marked a period of corporate sea change for EA.

-Second is the fact that, as of 2013, EA began to show a marked drop-off in interest for niche titles.
-2013 saw the last of Crysis, Dead Space and Army of Two.
-Like Skate, these were all series that had sold between five and ten million units, and appealed to subsects of gamers rather than the core audience.
+Second is the fact that, as of 2013, EA began to show a marked drop off in interest for niche titles.
+Along with Skate, 2013 saw the last of Crysis, Dead Space and Army of Two.
+Like Skate, these were all series that had sold between 5 and 10 million units, and appealed to subsects of gamers rather than the core audience.